+Who am I?
 It’s the question that ponders everyone’s minds at least once in their lifetime.
 Usually triggered by a change in the season of our lives, whether positive or negative, good or bad.
-The question is vital in shaping who we are, how we live and why we live.
+The question is vital in shaping who you are, how you live and whyyou are here.

 You have to ask yourself, is my identity found in how I look physically, in my thoughts, or in my actions?
-Sometimes the answer to this question can lead to positive discoveries of yourself; I am a friend, a parent, a teacher.
+Sometimes the answer to these questions can lead to positive discoveries of yourself; I am a friend, a parent, a teacher.
 But it can also lead to destructive answers; I am unimportant, selfish or broken.

 By answering the question “Who am I?” you discover God’s plan for your life and who He has created you to be.
 It will also empower you to be a shining light to those around you.